About the Project

 In August, Council invited the community to review the draft Open Space and Pathways Asset Management Plan seeking feedback on the proposed levels of service and ongoing management of Council's Open Space and Pathways asset network.

-All feedback will be reviewed and considered into a final draft which will be presented for consideration and adoption at the September council meeting.
+All feedback will be reviewed and considered into a final draft which was presented and adopted at the September Council Meeting.

 Although not in scope for the asset management plan, if you are interested in Council's plans to build new tracks and trails please read the adopted strategy here.